How is it used?

 What does the test result mean?

-On a Pap smear, ASCUS and low-grade changes indicate the likely presence of HPV and the need for further testing.
-A positive HPV DNA test indicates the presence of a high-risk type of HPV, but the test does not specify which type is present.
 If the HPV DNA test is negative, it is unlikely that there is a high-risk HPV infection.
-If the Pap smear is abnormal but the HPV DNA test is negative, then routine screening as per age specific guidelines should continue..
-Likewise, if the Pap smear is normal but the HPV DNA test is positive, additional testing may be necessary.
-It is recommended to have another Pap smear and HPV test in one year, at which point the Pap smear will indicate if any cell changes have occurred during that time.
+If the Pap test is abnormal but the HPV DNA test is negative, then routine screening as per age specific guidelines is recommended.
+If the Pap test is normal but the HPV DNA test is positive, then follow-up (colposcopy or repeat cytology) is recommended depending on the HPV results.

 Is there a charge for the test?

 This test is largely not covered by the provincial health insurance plans, but it may be covered by patient’s extended health insurance plan.
 Contact us to find out about the current fee for the test.

 Although very rare, a pregnant woman may pass HPV to her baby during vaginal delivery, resulting in warts in the throat or voice box. (laryngeal papillomatosis or recurrent respiratory papillomatosis, RRP) There are HPV vaccines available in Canada which can help prevent HPV infections and therefore the diseases associated with some of the most prevalent high risk HPV strains 3, 4.